Azure/azure-docs-sdk-java/docs-ref-services/preview/communication-chat-readme.md

 listMessages returns different types of messages which can be identified by `chatMessage.getType()`.
 These types are:

--`Text`: Regular chat message sent by a thread member.
+- `text`: Regular chat message sent by a thread participant.

+- `html`: HTML chat message sent by a thread participant.

--`ThreadActivity/TopicUpdate`: System message that indicates the topic has been updated.
+- `topicUpdated`: System message that indicates the topic has been updated.

--`ThreadActivity/AddMember`: System message that indicates one or more participants have been added to the chat thread.
+- `participantAdded`: System message that indicates one or more participants have been added to the chat thread.

--`ThreadActivity/DeleteMember`: System message that indicates a participant has been removed from the chat thread.
+- `participantRemoved`: System message that indicates a participant has been removed from the chat thread.

 For more details, see [Message Types](https://docs.microsoft.com/azure/communication-services/concepts/chat/concepts#message-types).